karan-desai/karan_ml_service/README.md

 Objective : Create an service that will be predicts the salary of a person based on the demographics, education etc using machine learning algorithms

-Tools used: Python, Jupyter notebook, Django Framework, Rest APIs, Git command line
+Tools used: **Python, Jupyter notebook, Django Framework, Rest APIs, Git command line**

-Libraries used: pandas, scikit-learn, joblib, numpy, requests, django, rest_framework,
+Libraries used: **pandas, scikit-learn, joblib, numpy, requests, django, rest_framework**

 Steps involved in Project: